-- 1. Exploring User Interface Design Principles and Project Planning Techniques.
+1. Exploring User Interface Design Principles and Project Planning Techniques.
 Internal assessment that is then moderated.
+(30%)

-(30%) - 2.
-Collecting, Presenting and Interpreting Data.
+- 2. Collecting, Presenting and Interpreting Data.
 Internal assessment that is then moderated.
 (30%) - 3.
 Effective Digital Working Practices.
 External exam which is marked by the exam board.
 (40%)

-For further information, contact Mrs S Sohal (Head of Department), Mr A Khan (KS3 Coordinator/Computing & ICT Teacher), Mr K Webb (Computing/ICT Teacher) or Mr R Slattery (Assistant Headteacher).
+For further information, contact Mrs A Ali (Head of Department), K Webb (Computing/ICT Teacher) or Mrs M Razaq (Computing/ICT Teacher).